NeKoRoSYS/NKRsys-FPP-CC/README.md

 <br>

 ## Before You Use
-**Disclaimer** - There are portions of code here that I have [taken from tutorials and resources](#credits).
-Even though they are free to use I still want to clarify that I use assets and resources that may be outside of my field of expertise at the moment because I am constantly learning something new everyday.<br>

 Before you use this repo as a template in any means, this project is currently being actively developed and many things are subject to change.
 Kindly star the repo before using, forking or cloning, please!

 <br>